CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

  The logging of messages from the system and the services used plays an important role, for example in the diagnosis and correction of malfunctions or in the detection and resolution of attacks.
 In the planning phase it should be decided which information should be logged at least and how long the log data should be stored.
 In addition, it must be determined whether the log data should be stored locally on the system or on a central log server in the network.
 It is sensible to specify in the planning phase how and at what times data should be evaluated.
 * High availability:
  If special requirements are placed on the availability of the system and its services, consideration should already be given in the planning phase as to how these requirements can be met.
 All decisions made in the planning phase must be documented in such a way that they can be reconstructed at a later date.
-It should be noted that usually other people next to the author need to evaluate this information.
+It should be noted that usually other persons besides the author have to evaluate this information.
 Therefore, attention must be paid to appropriate structuring and comprehensibility.

 #### SYS.1.1.M13 Obtaining servers